 Since each pixel corresponds to the exact same pixel in the other channels, merging the data is very easy.
 This is the big advantage over conventional systems where one camera is used for each illumination.
 Here, merging the image data is almost impossible due to the lack of a unique reference.

-MultiChannel is developed and established for the CameraLink interface and compatible with all triggerable lightings (TTL/HTL).
-CoaXPress as camera interface will follow soon.
+MultiChannel is developed and established for the CameraLink and CoaXPress interface and compatible with all triggerable lightings (TTL/HTL).

 Often, one illumination technique is not sufficient to visualize different defect types with high contrast.
 For example, in glass inspection, a dark field arrangement is needed for scattering defects (scratches, bubbles), a view into a direct reflection for coating defects, and a transmitted light for material inclusions.
 With MultiChannel, these illumination techniques can be easily combined without one illumination being influenced by the others.